Institute of Criminal Justice Studies

 - Qualifications: BA (Hons) Modern Languages (University of Bristol), BA (Hons) Community Justice / PG Diploma in Probation Studies (University of Hertfordshire), MSc Criminology (London School of Economics and Political Science), PG Certificate in Integrative Counselling and Psychotherapy (University of East London)

-- Role Title: Course Leader – DipHE Community Justice
+- Role Title: Senior Lecturer, and Course Leader – DipHE Community Justice

 - Address: St George’s Building, 141 High Street, Portsmouth, PO1 2HY